ss3sim/ss3sim/README.md

-`ss3sim` is a software package for the statistical programming language [R][r-project] that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used [Stock Synthesis 3][SS3] (SS3) statistical catch-at-age stock-assessment framework.
+`ss3sim` is a software package for the statistical programming language [R][r-project] that facilitates large-scale, rapid, and reproducible stock-assessment simulation testing with the widely-used [Stock Synthesis 3][SS3] (SS3) statistical catch-at-age stock-assessment framework.

 `ss3sim` was developed by graduate students and post doctoral researchers at